Igalia/balena-wpe/README.md

 [settings](https://github.com/balenablocks/audio#sendreceive-audio) of this
 block for audio settings.

-Alternatively the block can be also configured to route the audio through other Pulser Server by setting the `PULSE_SERVER` environment variable.
+Alternatively the block can be also configured to route the audio through another Pulser Server by setting the `PULSE_SERVER` environment variable.

 | Environment variable       | Options                                               |  Default